The Rise of Pop-Up Restaurants

-The Rise of Underground Dining
+The Underground Dining Scene

 Imagine the scene: you are going to someone’s house for dinner.
 You’ve got the address and directions and a nice bottle of wine to take.
 So far, so normal dinner party.
 But this one is slightly different.
 Chances are you won’t know anyone else there.
 You’ve never even met the host before and you are going to shell out 25 quid plus for the privilege of eating three home-cooked courses.
 Welcome to the world of ‘pop-up’ or underground restaurants.